Ar0xA/nessus2es/README.md

 - Show me all compliance/vulnerability results of a system over a period of time.
 - Show me all systems with a CVSS score of 7 or higher.
 - Show me all systems of a certain OS where we log in locally to do vulnerability scanning.
+- Show me all systems that are vulnerable for CVE-2014-0160
  - etc., etc.